 Obsession and objectivity

 Sometimes I catch myself looking through older photos and thinking I looked nice there, and checking on my phone notes (where I record my weights) to see how much I weighed at that time.
 I guess, in my addled mind, if I weigh more now, then its confirmation I should lose weight but if I’m the same or less than that means I’m ok for five minutes.
 Isn’t that awful?
 I didn’t even realise what a bonkers thing that was to do until I just wrote it down.
 I’ve never had a full on eating disorder but I can get obsessive about what I eat or the exercise I do.
 My diaries from when I was young note the food I ate every day and my weights.
 They tell a story about how obsessed I was with trying to lose weight and how I equated weight loss to beauty and self-worth.
-It’s one of the (many) reasons I never diet anymore as it brings out an obsessive and unhealthy side to me.

 It all got me thinking, how do we accept ourselves in the now?
 How do we go one step further than that and truly love ourselves in the now?
 With the objectivity that others see us?
 It’s easy to be body confident after a big weight loss or when we are happy with our weight but what about when we aren’t?
 What if we’ve gained weight, how do we love our body then?
 So many women are distraught when they can’t fit in their clothes anymore and delay buying new ones but if the reason we can’t fit in our clothes is weight loss we rush out and buy a whole new wardrobe.
 Our bodies are just as deserving of love no matter how much fat they do or don’t have.
 In theory, that’s obvious but in practice it’s really hard.